Samsung i8000 Omnia II: Camera

-The Omnia II has a 5-Megapixel (2560×1920) camera with dual-LED flash that can also operate during video recording, 480p "DVD-like" D1 video recording with 720 × 480 pixels at 30 frames per second, and slow motion video recording with QVGA (320 × 240 pixels) at 120 frames per second, making it the earliest known smartphone to feature slow-motion video recording.
+The Omnia II has a 5-Megapixel (2560×1920) camera with dual-LED flash that can also operate during video recording, 480p D1 video recording with 720 × 480 pixels at 30 frames per second, which matches the standard resolution of the DVD-Video format.

+The Omnia II additionally supports slow motion video recording with QVGA (320 × 240 pixels) at 120 frames per second, making it the earliest known smartphone to feature slow-motion video recording.
 The shutter button has two levels to resemble the point-and-shoot intuition from standalone digital cameras.
 Camera modes include "Sports mode" for shorter exposure times and "Night mode" for prolonged exposure times.

 Other imaging assets include geotagging, face detection, and smile detection.
 The phone has built-in video editing abilities, including trimming, audio dubbing, live dubbing, and subtitling.
 The Omnia II includes an advanced image-capturing feature called ActionShot Panoramic photography.

 The pre-included Smart Reader application is able to digitize business cards into a phone book entry, read text documents and translate text between English and French.